QC-at-Davis/QCC/src/Classical-Computation/Computational-Complexity/Computational-Complexity.md

 Luckily, there is one property of algorithms that remains the same regardless of what machine it runs on: *The growth of resource consumption relative to its input.*

-The growth itself has properties that computer scientists like to focus on, such as the best case, worst case, and average case scenarios.
+The growth itself has quantifiable properties that computer scientists like to focus on, such as the best-case, worst-case, and average-case scenarios.

-The case that the majority are concerend with however, is the worst-case scenario.
+The case that the majority are concerned with however, is the worst-case scenario.
 That is, given some input, what is the largest growth we can expect in terms of resource consumption?

 Such a property is mathematically formalized as Big-O notation.